|

 3. Go On A Scavenger Hunt For Classic Belgian Comic Book Murals

-The other three, are a bit more hidden gems in Brussels because they’re outside the city centre, so they’re not as visited.
-There’s a mural for Lucky Luke, Asterix and Obelix, and Smurfs that you’ll want to see.
+The other three, are a bit more hidden gems in Brussels because they’re outside the city centre, so they’re not as visited (to avoid walking aimlessly, go on an official organized comic mural walking tour).

 Lucky Luke and Asterix are the two largest murals dedicated to comic books in Brussels.
-So, to paint them at this grandiose size, they’re just outside the centre closer to Het Zinneken.
+So, to paint them at this grandiose scale, they’re just outside the centre closer to Het Zinneken.
 The downside to the Asterix and Obelix mural is that it’s inside a schoolyard, so you have a limited view.

+And finally, the Smurfs mural is one that people walk by every day unaware that it’s above their heads!
+It’s across from Brussels-Central main exit, next to the Carrefour de L’Europe underneath the arcade.
 When you get to the underpass, look up and you’ll immediately enter the wonderful world of Smurfs in Brussels.
 Take some time to appreciate all the little details and all the Brussels references, like the Atomium.

 Here are all the murals I found while exploring Brussels.
 You can also read my complete guide if you’re interested in learning more about the comic book walls in Brussels.